The Best Way to Explore Bermuda

 Photo By: Gavin Howarth

 This British territory is a short flight (under two hours) from much of the East Coast, and offers a mix of spectacular beaches and cultural activities.
 Though Bermuda is often lumped in with the Caribbean, it’s actually located in the Atlantic, with a climate that’s more in line with the Carolinas.
-Until last year, the only options to navigate the 21-mile-long island were by bus, scooter or taxi, since rental cars are banned on the island due to traffic.
+Until 2017, the only options to navigate the 21-mile-long island were by bus, scooter or taxi, since rental cars are banned on the island due to traffic.
 (Even Bermuda residents are allowed only one car.)
-So it was major news when Bermuda introduced the Twizy in spring 2017 — an electric-powered, golf-cart-size vehicle that resembles the love child of a DeLorean and a VW Beetle.
+So it was major news when Bermuda introduced the Twizy — an electric-powered, golf-cart-size vehicle that resembles the love child of a DeLorean and a VW Beetle.

 For eats, the new Huckleberry restaurant at the Rosedon Hotel is a good bet for southern and Bermudian dishes like shrimp and grits and local fish tacos, along with traditional drinks like the Rum Swizzle and Dark and Stormy, best enjoyed on the verandah.
 Tapas Club, in the heart of Hamilton, is another newcomer, as is BruMae Caffe for homemade fare.
 Not brand new, but Red Rooster fans can try the famed yard bird dish at Marcus', from renowned chef Marcus Samuelson, at the Hamilton Princess, though opt for the local spiny lobster when it’s in season (September through March).
 But if you have to choose just one fine dining option, consider Ascots at the Royal Palms Hotel for its romantic ambiance, five-star service and dishes like chilled banana soup and local rockfish.
 Don’t worry, more affordable eats abound, from food trucks to Art Mel’s Spicy Dicy to The Spot.